aman-ankur/walkumentary/README.md

 ## Overview

 Walkumentary is a **modern, cost-optimized mobile web application** that transforms how you explore new places.
-Using cutting-edge AI technology, it generates personalized audio tours for landmarks and points of interest, focusing on South Africa and European destinations.
+Using cutting-edge AI technology, it generates personalized audio tours for landmarks and points of interest.

 ## Key Features